• EnglishEspañol日本語한국어Português

 If a transaction is already visible in New Relic, but you don't have enough data about a particular method that was called during that transaction, you can create segments to time those individual methods in greater detail.
 For example, you might want to time a particularly critical method with complex logic.

-For more information about timing, see the instrumentation tutorial on GitHub.
+For more information about timing, see the custom instrumentation example on GitHub.

 Enhance the metadata of a transaction